 a.
-If, after issuance of a license, the regulatory agency receives and verifies information that a person licensed under this Ordinance has violated or been charged with a violation of any criminal law that disqualifies the licensee from holding a license, any provision of this Ordinance, or any Regulation promulgated under this Ordinance, or is otherwise not eligible for a license, the regulatory agency shall conduct an investigation to determine whether revocation proceedings should be initiated.
+If, after issuance of a license, the regulatory agency receives and verifies information that a person licensed under this Ordinance has violated or been charged with a violation of any criminal law that disqualifies the licensee from holding a license, any provision of this Ordinance, or any regulation promulgated under this Ordinance, or is otherwise not eligible for a license, the regulatory agency shall conduct an investigation to determine whether revocation proceedings should be initiated.

 b.
-The person’s license shall be immediately suspended and revocation proceedings shall be initiated, with written notice of the suspension and proposed revocation and notice of the time and place of the hearing served upon the person, if:
+The person’s license shall be immediately suspended and revocation proceedings shall be initiated by serving the licensee with a written Notice of the Suspension, and proposed revocation, including notice of the time and place of the hearing, if:

-1. The licensee has been convicted of or pled guilty or no contest to any criminal offense that disqualifies the licensee from holding a license under applicable law or the Tribal-State Compact.
+1. The licensee has been convicted of or pled guilty or no contest to any criminal offense that disqualifies the licensee from holding a license under applicable law or the Compact.

-2. The Tribe received notice from the NIGC that the primary management official or key employee is not eligible for employment.
+2. The regulatory agency received an objection notice from the NIGC on the Key Employee or Primary Management Official .

 3. The licensee has been charged with any criminal offense related to gambling, fraud, theft, or other activities arising during the course of employment.

 c.
-The person’s license may be suspended for not more than seven (7) days pending completion of an investigation by the regulatory agency to determine whether any of the following have occurred:
+The person’s license may be suspended for not more than thirty (30) calendar days pending completion of an investigation by the regulatory agency to determine whether any of the following have occurred:

-1. The licensee has violated any gaming rule as defined in this Ordinance.
+1. The licensee has violated any gaming rule as defined in this Ordinance or any regulation promulgated under this Ordinance.

-2. The licensee has engaged in conduct that poses a threat to the integrity of the gaming activities; the health or safety of the general public or employees at the gaming enterprise; or the assets of the Tribe.
+2. The licensee has engaged in conduct that poses a threat to the integrity of the gaming activities, the health or safety of the general public or employees at the gaming enterprise, or the assets of the Tribe.

-3. The licensee knowingly and substantially made a materially false and misleading statement in a license application.
+3. The licensee knowingly and substantially made a materially false and misleading statement related to his/her license application.

 4. The licensee has participated in unauthorized gaming activity whether or not regulated by this Ordinance.

-5. The licensee has knowingly and substantially refused to comply with any lawful order of the regulatory agency, the Tribal Court or the National Indian Gaming Commission.
+5. The licensee has knowingly and substantially refused to comply with any lawful order of the regulatory agency or the Tribal Court.

 12.04.
-Right to Hearing Before the Regulatory Agency.
-In any case governed by Section 12.03 (a) above, and in all cases where the regulatory agency determines that a revocation is warranted under section 12.03 (b), the regulatory agency shall notify the licensee of the proposed revocation of the license.
+Right to Hearing before the Regulatory Agency.
+In any case governed by Section 12.03 (a) above, and in all cases where the regulatory agency determines that a revocation is warranted under Section 12.03 (b), the regulatory agency shall notify the licensee of the proposed revocation of the license.
 The notification shall be served upon the licensee and shall state the legal basis for the revocation and any evidence the regulatory agency relied upon in making its determination.
 The licensee shall be informed of the date and time set for the hearing, and of the licensee’s right to offer sworn oral and documentary evidence to rebut the regulatory agency’s determination.
-Any hearing scheduled in accordance with this Section shall be held within seven (7) business days from the date of the letter.
+Any hearing scheduled in accordance with this Section shall be held within seven (7) calendar days from the date of the letter.
 After the hearing, the regulatory agency shall either (a) revoke; (b) reinstate the license; or (c) reinstate the license with conditions or limitations.
-The right to a revocation hearing under this Section vests only when a license is granted under an ordinance approved by the Chair of the NIGC.
+The right to a revocation hearing under this Section vests only when a license is granted under an ordinance approved by the Chairman of the NIGC.

 12.05.
 Appeal to the Tribal Court.
-Any decision of the regulatory agency to revoke a license pursuant to this Ordinance may be appealed to the Tribal Court by the applicant or licensee within 14 days of the date of receipt of the regulatory agency’s decision.
+Any decision of the regulatory agency to revoke a license pursuant to this Ordinance may be appealed to the Tribal Court by the licensee within fourteen (14) calendar days of the date of receipt of the regulatory agency’s decision.